harshitd04/Career_Counselling_ChatBot/README.md

 This project builds a smart career counselor that:

-- Analyzes user queries through NLP and a neural network model.
+- Analyzes user queries through online LLM Models with the help of API.
 - Matches inputs to pre-defined **intents** and generates contextually relevant responses.
 - Uses a Streamlit-based interface to engage users interactively.